-Although a stock market crash can cause a recession, in this case it had already begun.
+Although a stock market crash can cause a recession, in this case, it had already begun.
 But the crash of 2008 made a bad situation much, much worse.

-07February 2009.
-The $787 Billion Stimulus Package
+February 2009: The $787 Billion Stimulus Package to End the Recession

-08March 2009.
-Dow Hit the Recession Low
+March 2009: Dow Hit the Recession Low

-09April 2009.
-Making Home Affordable Launched
+March 2009: Making Home Affordable Launched

-10August 2009.
-Obama Asked Banks to Modify Loans
+August 2009: Obama Asked Banks to Modify Loans

-More than half or 57 percent of foreclosures were from just four states: Arizona, California, Florida, and Nevada.
+Foreclosures continued rising as more adjustable-rate mortgages came due at higher rates.
+More than half of foreclosures were from just four states: Arizona, California, Florida, and Nevada.
 California banks beefed up their foreclosure departments, expecting higher home losses.

 The Obama administration asked banks to double loan modifications voluntarily by November 1.

-11October 2009.
-Banks Weren't Lending
+October 2009: Banks Weren't Lending

 The banks said there were fewer qualified borrowers thanks to the recession.
 Businesses said the banks tightened their lending standards.
 But if you looked at the 18 months of potential foreclosures in the pipeline, it looked like banks were hoarding cash to prepare for future write-offs.
 In other words, banks were sitting on $1.1 trillion in government subsidies.

-12Why Not Let the Banks Go Bankrupt?
+Why Not Let the Banks Go Bankrupt?